oasido/Nederlands-Leren-Anki-Assistent/README.md

 <hr />

 ## Showcase
 Here's what it looks like on Anki, when you right click a word, you have the regular options to search it in various websites.
-Currently the default websites are Forvo, Reverse & the main feature of this app is the "Woordenboek definitie".
+Currently the default websites are Forvo, Reverse & the main feature of this app is the "Woordenboekdefinitie".
 ![image](https://i.imgur.com/YCvC4wp.png)

-The "Woordenboek definitie" option uses BeautifulSoup to scrape the word definition in the website https://woorden.org/, a free Dutch dictionary.
+The "Woordenboekdefinitie" option uses BeautifulSoup to scrape the word definition in the website https://woorden.org/, a free Dutch dictionary.

 Here's what it looks like when you select that option: